patilasmit/E-commerce-Sales-Analysis/README.md

 # E-commerce-Sales-analysis
- E-commerce dataset project using SQL and Python
+ E-commerce dataset project using SQL and Python.
+ This project structure provides a comprehensive approach to working with eCommerce data using SQL and Python, ensuring that you can effectively analyze and derive valuable insights from the dataset.